 Expand Your Mission Through Media (for Women)

-Registration will open in 2018.
+Registration for the next course is to be announced.
 Sign up to receive notification of upcoming course offerings here.

 In our age of media, we must think strategically about how to expand our reach.
 We want to see a movement of women multiplying their mission through media leading to transformation and hope.

 With the desire to empower a new generation of female leaders, we focus on your need to strengthen relationships, receive training and partner in collaborative media initiatives.